gasingdong/webdb-i-challenge/queries.md

 ## List first 10 orders ever places, descending by the order date

-SELECT TOP 10 * FROM Orders ORDER BY OrderDate;
+SELECT TOP 10 * FROM Orders ORDER BY OrderDate desc;

 ## Find all customers that live in London, Madrid, or Brazil